 About Karen Hymer

-Karen Hymer is an artist and educator based out of Silver City, New Mexico.
-For the past five years she has ventured into the world of printmaking – exploring imagery in the form of photopolymer gravures.
+For the past five years Karen Hymer, an artist and educator based out of Silver City, New Mexico, has ventured into the world of printmaking – exploring imagery in the form of photopolymer gravures.
 Her current work explores the effects of time on the human body and various plant life.
 Hymer’s richly detailed photogravures emphasize the interplay of texture, pattern, light and shadow in muted earth tones.
-The decontextualized close-ups of the body and decaying plants reveal a poetic beauty in these often over-looked subjects.
+The decontextualized close-ups of the body and decaying plants reveal a poetic beauty in these often-over-looked subjects.